red-hat-data-services/llm-d-routing-sidecar/README.md

-# P/D Routing Proxy
+# llm-d-routing-sidecar

 This project provides a reverse proxy redirecting incoming requests to the prefill worker specified in the `x-prefiller-url` HTTP request header.

 ## Getting Started